Alexandra Chehab, M. Ed., BCBA, LBA

 In the summer of 2005, Ms. Chehab began working as a Special Education Teacher, specifically a teacher of students with autism and related disorders, in a self-contained high school class.
 Her students ranged in age from 15 to 22.
 She gained experience in the public education sector as she planned and implemented Community Based Instruction (CBI), a vital component of transition services.
 Ms. Chehab was responsible for the placement of students in various work settings, in order for them to acquire and improve their work skill repertoire.
 Ms. Chehab received additional training in structured teaching, verbal behavior and the Picture Exchange Communication System (PECS).
 While working in the public school setting, she also ensured that students were included into the general education population as appropriate.
 During this time, Ms. Chehab continued to work as an in-home consultant and therapist, obtained her teacher licensure in Special Education across grades K through 12, completed the educational requirements for becoming Board Certified as a Behavior Analyst, and gained her Master’s Degree in Special Education in 2008.

-Ms. Chehab is a certified Microsoft ABA Provider, an Agency Affiliated Counselor in Washington state, and a Mental Health Professional under NBA’s DSHS licensure.
+Ms. Chehab is a certified Microsoft ABA Provider, and a Licensed Behavior Analyst (LBA) in Washington state.
 She is also a member of the Washington Association for Behavior Analysis (WABA).
 A native of Switzerland, Ms. Chehab is fluent in French!